SamGRosen/samgrosen.github.io/_writings/matching.md

 When there are still unseen cards ($\beta > 0$) we can break down state changes and probabilities from player moves as follows:

-* The first chosen card's color in memory so a pair is completed:
+* The first chosen card's color is in memory so a pair is completed:
   \begin{align\*} P(X_{t+1} = (\alpha - 1, \beta - 1 ) \vert X_{t} = (\alpha, \beta)) & = P(c_1 \in M)  \\\\ & = \min\left(\frac{\alpha}{\beta}, 1\right) \end{align\*}
   * $\alpha$ and $\beta$ both decrease by 1, as we have removed a single color from memory and its pairing card from the set of unviewed cards.
   * As the complement, the probability that a first chosen card has an unseen color is $P(c_1 \notin M) = \left(1 - \min\left(\frac{\alpha}{\beta}, 1\right)\right) = \max\left(0, 1 - \frac{\alpha}{\beta}\right) $